Our Vision, Values and Aims

 Our Ethos and Values

 At Alverton, we are committed to providing a stimulating, creative environment where everyone feels valued and safe, and pupils can flourish and reach their full potential.
-By providing a broad, balanced and engaging curriculum using the REAL project approach, and by promoting good behaviour and respect for all, we aim to enthuse all children with a love of learning and to foster a caring environment for all.
+By providing a broad, balanced and engaging curriculum, and by promoting good behaviour and respect for all, we aim to enthuse all children with a love of learning and to foster a caring environment for all.
 Whatever the needs of a child, we aim to ensure that our pupils grow, feel safe, have fun and enjoy success.
 We want our pupils' time at Alverton to be memorable and to encourage them to become lifelong learners.
 We actively safeguard and promote pupils' welfare and we want everyone in our school community to feel a sense of pride and ownership in what we achieve together in providing the best possible learning opportunities for our pupils.

 Alverton School has at its heart three core and non-negotiable principles which define the way our school operates.
 These are: